Shivansh771/Shivansh771/README.md

 # 💫 About Me:
-I am currently learning and working on native Android app development with kotlin.<br>Would love to collaborate on the same.
+I am currently learning and working on native Android app development with kotlin and backend development with java.<br>Would love to collaborate on the same.

 ## 🌐 Socials: